JonathanDePaula/JonathanDePaula/README.md

 - 🌱 I’m currently learning Node.js, TypeScript and React
 - 💬 Ask me about BPMN
-- ⚡ Fun fact: I started working with tec when I was 30 =)
+- ⚡ Fun fact: I started working with tech when I was 30. =D

 ##